This post may contain affiliate links.

 Traditionally, fresh tomatoes are charred and then puréed to create the base of this soup, for a quicker more approachable version I use canned diced fire roasted tomatoes.
-To add even more toasty flavor, short durum wheat noodles (fideos) are toasted in oil before being cooked in the tomato purée and broth.
-This soup is simple, savory and so comforting.
+To add even more toasty flavor, I toast the fideos in a bit of oil before they’re cooked in the tomato broth.
+These simple techniques are what make the soup so flavorful without being time consuming.

 overhead image of noodles, canned tomatoes, onion, cumin seeds, garlic, oil and vegetable broth measured out and set on the table